Ellen Gandy: Swimming career

 At the age of 13, Gandy was selected by talent scouts to be a member of Britain's Smart Track squad of super talents formed by performance director Bill Sweetenham.

-As a 16 year oldm she competed at the 2008 Olympics in the 200 m butterfly.
+As a 16 year old she competed at the 2008 Olympics in the 200 m butterfly.

 On 19 March 2009 Gandy swam a European record time in the women's 200m butterfly at the British Championships in Sheffield.
 Her time of 2:04.83 beat the previous record of 2:05.61 set by Poland's Otylia Jędrzejczak and was almost two seconds faster than Jemma Lowe's previous British record.

 In 2011 at the World Championships in Shanghai, Gandy claimed silver in the 200m butterfly.
 She was second to Jiao Liuyang, China's Olympic silver medallist of 2008, and ahead of the bronze medallist Liu Zige, Olympic champion for China in 2008.

 Gandy secured her place in the British team for the 2012 Olympics with victory in the 100 m and 200 m butterfly in the trials at the London Aquatics Centre.

 At the Olympics she finished in 19th place.

 She competed for Australia at the 2014 Commonwealth Games.